CrunchyData/postgres-operator/docs/content/installation/helm.md

 helm install <name> -n <namespace> helm/install
 ```

+### Automated Upgrade Checks

+By default, PGO will automatically check for updates to itself and software components by making a request to a URL.
+If PGO detects there are updates available, it will print them in the logs.
+As part of the check, PGO will send aggregated, anonymized information about the current deployment to the endpoint.
+An upcoming release will allow for PGO to opt-in to receive and apply updates to software components automatically.

+PGO will check for updates upon startup and once every 24 hours.
+Any errors in checking will have no impact on PGO's operation.
+To disable the upgrade check, you can set the `check_for_upgrades` value in the Helm chart to `false`.

 ## Upgrade and Uninstall

 And once PGO has been installed, it can then be upgraded and uninstalled using applicable `helm`